WRAPUP 6-Germany says Russia threatens Europe after Putin predicts 'dangerous' decade | Headlines

 Putin, addressing a conference in Moscow on Thursday, played down the prospect of a nuclear stand off with the West but accused Western leaders of inciting the war in Ukraine, which he says was justified by Kyiv's expressed wish to join NATO.
 Western dominance over world affairs was coming to an end and "ahead is probably the most dangerous, unpredictable and, at the same time, important decade since the end of World War Two", Putin said.

 Ukraine has accused Moscow of forcibly removing some people and recruiting others to fight against their will.
 Its general staff said what it called Russia's so-called evacuation was continuing, with hospital and business equipment removed and extra Russian forces deployed in empty homes.
-Reuters was not able to verify the battlefield reports.
+Reuters was not able to verify either report.

-HIGH-LEVEL VISIT Putin's first deputy chief of staff, Sergei Kiriyenko, visited Kherson and the Russian-occupied Zaporizhzhia nuclear power station, Aksyonov said on Telegram.
+DRONE STRIKES In recent weeks, Putin has escalated the conflict, discussing nuclear arms and launching a partial mobilisation of men to fight in Ukraine.
+Russia's central bank governor Elvira Nabiullina said on Friday the mobilisation could spur inflation by affecting the labour market but vowed to contain price rises.

-The United Nations is seeking to establish a safety zone around the plant, which lies near the frontline, due to fears of a disaster.
-In recent weeks, Russia has unleashed a wave of missile and drone strikes, hitting Ukraine's energy infrastructure and forcing power cuts in Kyiv and other places, officials said.
+Russia has also unleashed a wave of missile and drone strikes, hitting Ukraine's energy infrastructure and forcing power cuts in Kyiv and other places, officials said.
+Ukraine has shot down more than 300 Iranian Shahed-136 'kamikaze' drones so far, air force spokesman Yuriy Ihnat said.
+It was not possible to verify the report.
+Iran has denied Ukrainian and Western assertions it is sending drones to Russia.

 Ukrainian President Volodymyr Zelenskiy said on Thursday the attacks "will not break us".
 "To hear the enemy's anthem on our land is scarier than the enemy's rockets in our sky.
 We are not afraid of the dark," he said in a nighttime video address.